After a short break, I’m returning to accessibility training services.

 @BrodieOnLinux This honestly makes me worry for the future of software development, not because programmers will lose their jobs -- that isn't happening -- but these AI generated bug reports are going to make actual reports and actual issues take longer to fix.
 Triage is already a nightmare.
 A bad actor could weaponise this to keep a security hole open for longer by just flooding slop reports.

 I’m aaron, a #blind person from #England, #Uk.
 Interests include #tech, #gaming, #reading, #music, #science, and #writing.
-This is my main account, I have another that only is focused on #a11y.
 Only accepting follow requests from accounts with bios (must interact first)